elmarquez/ngSolr/README.md

 Backlog:

- * Remove JQuery, JQuery UI dependencies for SearchBoxController
  * Set all logging to DEBUG or ERROR instead of INFO
  * Complete unit tests
  * Reimplement Solr, associated controllers to use promises throughout
  * Implement Grunt, Travis configuration for automatic linting, testing, minifying
  * Implement modified map clusterer function to spread out stacked pins, from https://github.com/jawj/OverlappingMarkerSpiderfier
+ * DateFacetController should work with either of year, or start/end date ranges or ... split into separate controllers
+ * Finish graph controller, graph service component

 Current:

+0.6.2

+ ?
+Remove JQuery, JQuery UI dependencies for SearchBoxController

 0.6.1